 Federal Contractors.
-The FTC was unable to provide information about the number of contractors who were required to stop work or the number of contractor employees who had to use leave or were laid off.332
+The FTC was unable to provide information about the number of contractors who were required to stop work or the number of contractor employees who had to use leave or were laid off.
+332

 Shutdown Preparation Activities.
 The FTC told the Subcommittee that estimated costs related to employee time spent preparing and planning for the shutdowns were \$441,026 for the FY 2014 shutdown; \$476,227 for the FY 2018 shutdown; and \$469,946 for the FY 2019 shutdown.
 The FTC noted that when a funding lapse begins, employees typically stop doing their typical day-to-day duties and instead have to spend time on shutdown-related activities.
-The FTC noted that when a gency said that prior to the FY 2019 shutdown, it expended "significant resources" seeking litigation stays in dozens of active cases.
-The FTC noted that when a funding lapse begins, employees typically stop doing their typical day-to-day duties and instead have to spend time on shutdown-related activities.
-The FTC noted that when a funding lapse begins, employees typically stop doing their typical day-to-day duties and instead have to spend time on shutdown, it expended "significant resources" seeking litigation stays in dozens of active cases.
+For example, the agency said that prior to the FY 2019 shutdown, it expended "significant resources" seeking litigation stays in dozens of active cases.